Training Environment

 Alejandro lab meeting

 Mentoring is a priority for Dr. Alejandro.
 She has an open door policy and she meets one-on-one once a month or weekly with her trainees (undergrads, post-baccalaureate, graduate students, and post-docs) to discuss research progress and career development.
 Dr. Alejandro encourages trainees to seek their own independent funding, and her trainees has been competitive to training grants such as T32 and F31.
-All undergraduates are encourage to apply for UROP, https://ugresearch.umn.edu/opportunities/urop, and LSSURP, https://med.umn.edu/education-training/graduate-programs/life-sciences-summer-undergraduate-research-program-lssurp.
+All undergraduates are encourage to apply for (UROP), Undergraduate Research Opportunites program, and LSSURP, Life Sciences Summer Undergraduate Research Program.

 Integrative Biology & Physiology Seminar Series